Last Updated on

 Freud believed that a child would have achieved moral development if the child is able to make the transition from the id to the superego keeping in mind the societal interests.

 Skinner’s Concept of Moral Development

-Skinner laid emphasis on the idea that the environment that the child grows up in or is primarily subjected to lays a foundation of the child’s morality.
-This translates to how the behaviour and the attitude of the parents and caretakers is, and how it shapes the child’s moral standing.
+Skinner laid emphasis on the idea that the environment that the child grows up in, or is primarily subjected to, lays a foundation of the child’s morality.
+It translates to how the behaviour and the attitude of the parents and the caretakers shape the child’s moral standing.

 Piaget’s View on Moral Development

 Piaget drew parallels between the intellectual development of a child and his moral development.
-He also said that a child’s morality is best developed through interactions with groups and exposure to decision making.
+He also said that a child’s morality is best developed through interactions with groups and exposure to decision-making.
 At a very young age, the child’s behaviour is guided by how he will be affected by an action.
-At this age, rules are very important and are deemed as something that cannot be altered and children are only concerned with the outcome of an action.
-As the child matures intellectually he begins to realize the need to examine the motive behind an action and not just the consequences.
-At this age, the child also begins to analyze the fairness of the rules are and will allow negotiation to ensure fairness to all parties involved.
+At this age, rules are very important and are deemed as something that cannot be altered, and children are only concerned with the outcome of an action.
+As the child matures intellectually, he begins to realise the need to examine the motive behind an action and not just the consequences.
+At this age, the child also begins to analyse the fairness of the rules and will allow negotiation to ensure fairness to all parties involved.

 Kohlberg’s Theory of Moral Development

 Kohlberg was in congruence with Piaget in the belief that cognitive and intellectual development was necessary to progress through the stages of moral development.
 His six stages (grouped under three levels) of moral development were based on the response of a group of children to a story posing questions and moral dilemmas.

 This applies to children under the age of ten.
 Here, the children are concerned with avoiding punishment and ensuring that their needs are met.
 It has two stages.

 Children obey parents or adults in authority for the sole reason of avoiding punishment.